sjzcv/vim-python-ide/README.md

   * [Neovim](#neovim) (to be used as a server)

 ### Neomake
- * Asynchronouse Linting Engine for Vim
+ * Asynchronous Linting Engine for Vim
  * Same requirements as [Deoplete](#deoplete)

 ### Base16 (Optional)